 (Gen. 1:26) “And God said, Let us make man in our image (resemblance, a representative figure), after our likeness (model, fashion):” (1Thess.
-5:23) Man is spirit (vital principal, life) soul (heart, mind, personality, self) and body (what you the soul lives in).
+5:23) Man is spirit (vital principal, life) soul (heart, mind, personality, self) and body (the physical body you the soul lives in).
 So, God must also have spirit, soul and body since man is in His image.
 SO:

 (Rom.
 1:20) The Godhead (Supreme Divinity) is one who is composed of three who are totally and completely one in identity, thought, power, purpose and will.
 God’s presentation of Himself to man is (Gen. 1:1-31) #1 God-spirit- life itself- giver of eternal life/Creator, (John 4:29-42) #2 Jesus-body/Saviour and (John 14:15-26) #3 Holy Spirit-soul/Comforter.
 (Col. 2:8-9) In Jesus dwelleth all the fulness of the Godhead bodily.

-NOTE: (Gen. 2:7) God gave Adam the breath of eternal life because Adam had not started physically breathing yet.
+NOTE: (Gen. 2:7) God gave Adam the breath of eternal life and Adam became a living soul even though he had not yet started physically breathing.
 (John 5:29) Each person is eternal (Matt.
 25:41 & 46) and each person will simply (1Tim.
-3:16 keyword: God/2Cor.
-4:4 keyword: god) go to be with the God/god he has chosen.
+3:16 keyword: God & 2Cor.
+4:4 keyword: god, then Rev.20:10-15) go into eternal life to be with the God/god he has chosen.
 END OF NOTE.